 The term vocal cord lesion (physicians call them vocal “fold” lesions) refers to a group of noncancerous (benign), abnormal growths (lesions) within or along the covering of the vocal cord.
-Vocal cord lesions are one of the most common causes of voice problems and are generally seen in three forms; nodules, polyps, and cysts.
+Vocal cord lesions are one of the most common causes of voice problems and are generally seen in three forms; a nodule, polyp, and cyst.

-Vocal Cord Nodules (also called Singer’s Nodes, Screamer’s Nodes)
+Vocal Cord Nodule (also called Singer’s Nodes, Screamer’s Nodes)

-Vocal cord nodules are also known as “calluses of the vocal fold.”
+A vocal cord nodule are also known as “calluses of the vocal fold.”
 They appear on both sides of the vocal cords, typically at the midpoint, and directly face each other.
 Like other calluses, these lesions often diminish or disappear when overuse of the area is stopped.